hikmatfarhat-ndu/git/README.md

 -->

-Open "Git Bash" to get a Unix shell.
+On your computer open "Git Bash" to get a Unix shell.
 1. git config --global user.name <Your Name>
 2. git config --global user.email <Your Email>